 Door opening sensor

 Door sensor installation – including mounting and connection to a GPS tracker – takes only about 3 hours.
-Get free consultation on truck safety and security here.
+Get a free consultation on truck safety and security here.

 Driver behavior monitoring

 According to the International Journal of Scientific Research and Innovative Technology, “speed is the most important factor in fuel consumption and maintenance costs.”
-In other words, every speeding and acceleration raise fleet operating costs.
+In other words, every speeding and acceleration raises fleet operating costs.

 GPS trackers with accelerometers

 Modern GPS trackers have embedded accelerometers.
-The devices send “G-data” to a GPS tracking system.
+The devices send “G-data” from lorries to a GPS tracking system.
 The special software analyzes it and presents it as violations understandable to any user.
 We recommend using CIRCUMSPECTOR software for that.